 What is required to get a market started?

-At South Cambridgeshire District Council, we have a goal to create easier visibility and accessibility to local markets throughout our region.
+We have a goal to create easier visibility and accessibility to local markets throughout our region.
 Markets play vital roles within our towns and parishes whilst creating community spirit and encouraging small-scale business growth.

 There are endless benefits to local markets but we recognise the many challenges which can be posed when starting anything new.
 Our toolkit is here to support local towns and parishes that harbour any desire to begin planning a new local market, and we really want to hear from anyone in this position.